It’s easy to feel like one person can’t make a difference. The world has so many big problems, and they often seem impossible to solve.

 How much impact do doctors have?

 So, we wondered: how much difference does becoming a doctor really make?
-In 2012, we teamed up with Greg to find out, and this work is now being reviewed for publication.
+We teamed up with Greg to find out.

-Since a doctor’s main purpose is to improve health, we tried to figure out how much extra “health” one doctor actually adds to humanity.
-We found that, on average in the course of their career, a doctor in the UK will enable their patients to live an extra combined 140 years of healthy life, either by extending their lifespans or by improving their overall health.
-There is, of course, a huge amount of uncertainty in this figure, but the real figure is unlikely to be more than ten times higher than 140.1
+Since a doctor’s primary purpose is to improve health, we tried to figure out how much extra “health” one doctor actually adds to humanity.
+We found that, over the course of their career, an average doctor in the UK will enable their patients to live about an extra combined 100 years of healthy life, either by extending their lifespans or by improving their overall health.
+There is, of course, a huge amount of uncertainty in this figure, but the real figure is unlikely to be more than 10 times higher.

-Using a standard conversion rate (used by the World Bank among other institutions) of 30 extra years of healthy life to one “life saved,” 140 years of healthy life is equivalent to 5 lives saved.
-This is clearly a significant impact, however it’s less of an impact than many people expect doctors to have.
+Using a standard conversion rate (used by the World Bank, among other institutions1) of 30 extra years of healthy life to one “life saved,” 100 years of healthy life is equivalent to about three lives saved.
+This is clearly a significant impact; however, it’s less of an impact than many people expect doctors to have over their entire career.

 - Researchers largely agree that medicine has only increased average life expectancy by a few years.
 Most gains in life expectancy over the last 100 years have instead occurred due to better nutrition, improved sanitation, increased wealth, and other factors.